 We traveled on Route 66 all the way to the Chicago area, passing through Needles, Kingman, Flagstaff, Albuquerque, Amarillo, Oklahoma City, Tulsa, Joplin, St. Louis, Springfield, and Joliet.
 We survived Mojave Desert heat with no AC in the Buick.
-We lunched at The Painted Desert.
-We passed primitive native wikiups sprouting TV antennas from their roofs.
+We lunched at the Painted Desert.
+We passed primitive native Arizona wikiups sprouting TV antennas from their tops.
 I remember the thrill of crossing the state line into Texas; the welcome sign was a very large "puzzle piece" in the odd Texas shape.
 In Tulsa my brother shamed us all by pointing to a tall dark man walking past us in a coffee shop, loudly saying, "Dad! is that an Indian??"
-He was, but . . . not kosher in the early 60s.
+He was, but . . . not kosher in the early 60s to call out someone's race.
 Crossing the mighty Mississippi River was a big deal.

 sample page from Triptik

-In Chicago we departed from Route 66 and headed for Gary via the turnpike.
+In Chicago we departed from Route 66 and headed for Gary, Indiana via the turnpike.
 On through Toledo, Akron and Youngstown, then on to Pittsburgh and south to our destination: Perryopolis, PA.
-We pulled up in my Grandparents' one-car-wide driveway.
+We pulled up in my grandparents' one-car-wide driveway.
 Our cousins were gathered awaiting our arrival!

 On that trip we drove about 6500 miles, which included side trips to New York and Massachusetts to see Mom's family.
-We used 320 gallons of gas, average price 33.2 cents per gallon, and we averaged 16.9 MPG.
+We used 320 gallons of gas, average price 33.2 cents per gallon, and we averaged 16.9 miles-per-gallon.
 About $108 was spent on gas.
 On the return trip we saved 259 miles by taking Route 40 partway; the car used 22 gallons less gas, but the driving hours remained the same.
 We spent roughly $55 for food on the road, and 8 nights of lodging on the road cost $116.
 The highs and lows for one night were $17 and one night $12.
-Wonder what that $12 motel was like??
+I wonder what that $12 motel was like??
 My folks were very picky and always asked to see a room before committing.
-I recall that more than once we drove to another place after looking at a room.
-Most of these were the old motor-court style of motel.
+I recall that more than once we drove to another motel after looking at a room.
+These were the old motor-court style of motel.

 Tomorrow: Who was naughtier, my cousins or me?